Safety First. Style Second to None.®

 The Consumer Product Safety Commission (CPSC) has determined that corded window coverings are one of the top five hidden hazards in American homes, with infants and children dying each year from accidental strangling in window cords.
 Some of these incidents involve older products that are still in use but donít have the safety devices or designs instituted in the past decade.

-Additionally, we feel an obligation as a window covering industry leader to protect consumers and their loved ones from potential dangers by offering education and solutions that minimize or eliminate the risks.
+Smith & Noble is an active member of the Window Covering Safety Council (WCSC), and we feel an obligation as a window covering industry leader to protect consumers from potential dangers by offering education and solutions that minimize or eliminate the risks.

 We urge you to retrofit or replace any potentially dangerous window coverings with todayís safer products.
 WCSC and CPSC recommend that only cordless window coverings, or those with inaccessible cords, be used in homes with young children.

 OPERATING CORD LENGTH SAFETY STANDARDS